Done it All in Auckland Before? What About These?

 3. Tiritiri Matangi Island

 You’ve probably visited Rangitoto Island, but have you checked out the bird sanctuary that is Tiritiri Matangi Island?
-This alternative island ferry trip from the Auckland City Downtown Ferry Building might take a little longer to get to (45 minutes-ish) but to hear the birds chorus echoing across the island makes it well worth it.
+This alternative island ferry trip from the Auckland City Downtown Ferry Building might take a little longer to get to (45 minutes-ish) but to hear the birds’ chorus echoing across the island makes it well worth it.
 Pick up a map and follow the hiking tracks where you’re guaranteed to see native birds here there and everywhere.
+Check out more islands to visit in The 10 Best Islands in Auckland to Visit.

 4. Go on a Food Tour